Taingchilim/AWS_SecurityHub_Workshop/content/3-security-score/_index.md

 ![Security Hub](../../../images/1/2.2-5.png?width=90pc)

-4. Với trường hợp bạn có một số tiêu chí không muốn áp dụng, để loại bỏ khỏi đánh giá, bạn có thể chọn vào tiêu chí đó trong danh sách của bộ tiêu chuẩn.
+4. In case you have some criteria that you do not want to apply, to remove them from the evaluation, you can select that criterion in the list of criteria.
-    - **Ví dụ**: Bạn muốn loại bỏ *EC2 instances managed by Systems Manager should have an association compliance status of COMPLIANT*.
+    - **Example**: You want to remove *EC2 instances managed by Systems Manager should have an association compliance status of COMPLIANT*.
 ![Security Hub](../../../images/1/2.2-6a.png?width=90pc)

-2. Ở trang thông tin chi tiết về tiêu chí, chọn **Disable**.
+2. On the detailed information page of the criteria, select **Disable**.
 ![Security Hub](../../../images/1/2.2-6.png?width=90pc)

-3. Nhập lý do loại bỏ, chọn **Disable**.
+3. Enter the reason for the rejection, select **Disable**.
 ![Security Hub](../../../images/1/2.2-7.png?width=90pc)